kuzzleio/sdk-csharp/doc/2/controllers/document/m-delete/index.md

 The `successes` array contain the successfuly deleted document IDs.

-Failed deletions are returned in the `errors` array as objects with the following properties:
+Each deletion error is an object of the `errors` array with the following properties:

 | Name      | Type              | Description                                            |
 | --------- | ----------------- | ------------------------------------------------------ |